DasHomi/preventer/README.md

   - _Prevents you from teleporting the dragon egg by using it_
 - Prevent grass block bone mealing
   - _Prevents you from using bone meal on grass blocks_
+- Prevent sign editing
+  - _Prevents you from editing signs_
 </details>

 <details>